Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 ### Bug Fixes:

-1. If you find a bug please submit a github issue.
+1. If you find a bug please submit a GitHub issue.

    - Make sure the title explains the issue.
    - Describe your setup, what you are trying to do, expected vs. actual behaviour.
 Please add configs and code samples.